hardikkgupta/rentfree/README.md

     cd rentfree
     ```

-2. **Install Dependencies**
+2. **Navigate to the client and api directories and install dependencies:**
     ```bash
     npm install
     ```

 3. **Start the Development Server**
     ```bash
+    cd client
+    npm install
+    cd ../api
-    npm start
+    npm install
+    cd ..
     ```

-    This will start the frontend development server.
-Ensure your backend server is also running on `http://localhost:4000`.
+    Start the frontend and backend servers.

 4. **Open the Application**
-    Visit `http://localhost:3000` in your browser to see the application in action.
+    Visit in your browser to see the application in action.

 ## Usage